-The division of Cyprus remains one of the most long-standing and prominent issues in the political arena, but UN-brokered peace talks between the Greek and Turkish Cypriot leaderships gained significant momentum following the election win of Turkish Cypriot leader Mustafa Akinci in 2015.
-These renewed negotiations aimed at finding a sustainable solution to the ‘Cyprus Problem’, which led to the de facto division of the island – between the mainly Greek-speaking south and the mainly Turkish-speaking north – for over four decades.
-Anastasiades and Akinci have been holding direct talks for around three years in a bid to reunify the island though this has proved to be challenging as Tatar openly supports a two-state solution.
+The division of Cyprus remains one of the most long-standing and prominent issues in the political arena.
+UN-brokered peace talks between the Greek and Turkish Cypriot leaderships, which first began in 1968, are still ongoing.
+These negotiations are aimed at finding a sustainable solution to the ‘Cyprus Problem’, which led to the de facto division of the island between the mainly Greek-speaking south and the mainly Turkish-speaking north for over four decades.
+Anastasiades and Turkish Cypriot leader Ersin Tatar have been holding talks in a bid to reunify the island though this has proved to be challenging as Tatar openly supports a two-state solution.
 Plans to resume the UN-led talks are underway, but rising tensions in 2020 between Cyprus, Greece and Turkey over hydrocarbons explorations in Cyprus’ Exclusive Economic Zone (EEZ) have complicated the process further.

 In 1960 Cyprus gained independence from Britain and became a unitary state of both Greek- and Turkish-Cypriots (respectively around 80% and 20% of the population).
 In July 1974, a right-wing coup backed by the military junta in power in Greece overturned the democratically elected government, forcing the Cypriot President Archbishop Makarios to flee.
 This prompted Turkey, one of the guarantor powers, which also include Greece and the UK, to send its troops into the island to support the Turkish Cypriot minority.
 Fierce fighting followed and the ensuing ceasefire line – known as the Green Line and patrolled by United Nations troops – has effectively partitioned the island ever since.
 However, visitors can safely access either side through various checkpoints along the Green Line.
 Today, Nicosia is the world’s last divided capital, since the fall of the Berlin Wall.
 The population of the southern two-thirds of the island, controlled by the government of the Republic of Cyprus, is almost entirely Greek Cypriot, while the population of the northern third, controlled by the breakaway Turkish Republic of Northern Cyprus (recognised only by Turkey) comprises Turkish Cypriots, settlers from the Turkish mainland and around 42,000 Turkish troops.